 All pupils will begin this year with a unit on E-safety, where we will be using a variety of tools to springboard discussion on issues such as: secure passwords, viruses, email spam, cyberbullying, copyright and using time responsibly.
 Feel free to discuss stories like these with your children:

 Throughout the year, various year groups will also be learning about: how computers work; stop motion video; movie making and editing; being a database detective; presentation and publishing software; spreadsheets and graphing; research skills; coding, using Scratch, Kodu and at least one text-based programming language; online collaboration; touch typing; photo editing.

 Children could also practise their touch typing at home:

 The children use a range of hardware to include:- PC laptops, Chrome books, iPads, Beebot and Roamer programmable robots, digital cameras, sound recording equipment, data loggers and interactive whiteboards.
-The software range is vast but in addition to becoming competent users of Microsoft the children will also be creators using online software designed by educators to code and program to include Purple Mash, Mediator and Scratch.
+The software range is vast but in addition to becoming competent users of Microsoft the children will also be creators using online software designed by educators to code and program to include Purple Mash and Scratch.